JB Sentral • Johor Bahru Sentral Railway Station

 GF: Train Platforms, JB Sentral Bus Terminal, Taxi Stands, Pick Up Points

-Platform 1: Passenger platform usually not in use, loading platform for Parcel Van available on the car park side
+Loading platform for KTM Distribution Parcel Van (defunct) on car park side

 Ticket counters are available, split into Shuttle Tebrau train counters and all other KTM Intercity and ETS train counters.